euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 This becomes more apparent when the number of pixels falling into each bin is small like for example for 2D integration.
-Figure :ref:`bidimentional` presents the results of such an integration, performed using histograms on the left-hand side, i.e. without pixel splitting: some high frequency patterns are visible near the beam center on the left-hand side of the figure.
+Figure :ref:`bidimentional` presents the results of such an integration, performed using histograms on the top image, i.e. without pixel splitting.
+Some high frequency patterns are visible near the beam center on the left-hand side of this figure.
-The right-hand side image was produced using pixel splitting and is unharmed by such defects, which are related to low statistics.
+The bottom image was produced using pixel splitting and is unharmed by such defects, which are related to low statistics.
 Note that for 2D integration, this transformation looks like an interpolation, but interpolation neither guarantees the conservation of the signal :math:`\sum{image} = \sum{ weighted\ histogram }`